Java programmer expert

 Many Java developers have already encountered lambda expressions.
 This functionality was added in the 2014 version of Java 8, so it is no longer a new feature.
-It is often used by developers and has many advantages.
-However, if you find lambda expressions difficult or don’t know what they represent, you’ve come to the right place.
+It is widely used by developers and has many benefits.
+However, if you’re having trouble with lambda expressions or don’t know what they represent, you’ve come to the right place.

-The lambda expression represents functionality that was added in Java 8.
-It is a short block of code similar to a method, but unlike it, it does not need the method’s name and can be implemented directly in the body of the method.
+The lambda expression is a new feature added in Java 8.
+It is a short block of code similar to a method, but unlike a method, it does not need the method name and can be implemented directly in the body of the method.

 Each lambda expression must have the correct syntax.
-Only in this case will it have the desired effect.
+Only then will it have the desired effect.
 Lambda must contain:

 In practice, it may look like this: